How to Tell if Acne is Hormonal or Bacterial

 How To Treat Bacterial Acne

-Apply benzoyl peroxide directly on acne
+Apply benzoyl peroxide or salicylic acid directly on acne.

-Try a retinoid
+Try a retinoid.

 Simply put, a retinoid is vitamin A-based product.
 They help treat bacterial acne because they help renew the surface of the skin.
 Like benzoyl peroxide, they’re also useful in removing buildup from your pores and kill bacteria that may lead to acne.
 What’s more is that they’ll also prevent the overproduction of oil and sebum.

-Ask your dermatologist for antibiotics
+Ask your dermatologist for antibiotics.

 We know not everyone has access to a dermatologist.
 The good news here is that not everyone will need an antibiotic to treat their bacterial acne.
 But if you’ve tried everything and nothing’s worked, getting a prescription may very well heal your acne from the inside out.

-Now that you know how to tell if acne is hormonal or bacterial, hopefully you’ll be able to treat flare-ups accordingly.
+Now that you know how to tell if acne is hormonal or bacterial, you’ll be able to treat flare-ups accordingly.

 Similar Posts